jameshfisher/jameshfisher.com/_posts/2016-11-17-what-is-an-xcodeproj.md

 ---
-title: "What is an `.xcodeproj` file?"
+title: What is an `.xcodeproj` file?
+tags:
+  - xcode
+  - programming
+taggedAt: '2024-03-26'
 ---

 Xcode tracks "projects" with a file called `SomeProject.xcodeproj`.